Arozoid/mozira/README.md

 # Mozira

-**Mozira** is an optimizing Python module
+**Mozira** is an optimized programming language
-that runs Python files with a little program
-that reads the file then runs it in a special way.
+that was built to be speedy.
+It will try to compete
+with rival languages like **C**, but it's going to
+be made just for fun.

 ## When will it be released?